tpoisot/ms_pop_networks/ms_pop.md

 investigating them in the lab (through *e.g.* combing or stomach content analysis), meaning that it is harder to miss an interaction if enough individuals are sampled.
+%DG: there is a drift toward the end of the paragraph, we lost the main thread.

-@poisot_dissimilarity_2012 showed that after more than a hundred independent samplings of a host–ectoparasite system, not all regional interactions are known.
-This bears two important consequences.
-First, the adequate sampling of potential interactions (in other words, the knowledge of the metaweb) is a difficult task [@martinez_effects_1999].
-Second, the compilation of interactions observed at one sampling site between local populations is not the network of species interactions, which can only be reconstructed through numerous samplings (so as to be confident that an absence of link really indicates that the interaction is not possible).
-However, the realized interactions between populations will impact their local dynamics, and thus drive local ecological properties of the community [@bascompte_mutualistic_2009;@poisot_trophic_2013]; this makes them the relevant scale at which to study ecological networks as indicators of ecosystem properties.
+@poisot_dissimilarity_2012 showed there is considerable uncertainty on the links of a metaweb even after aggregating more than a hundred independent samplings of a host–ectoparasite system.
+Three important consequences could be drawn from this result.
+First, the adequate sampling of potential interactions is a difficult task, akin to sampling local networks [@martinez_effects_1999].
+Second, the reconstruction of hte metaweb could only be conducted with numerous samplings.
+Thirdly, the metaweb must integrate the variability of local interactions, meaning that it is best represented with a probabilistic mathematical representation.
+It is the realized interactions that will drive local community properties [@bascompte_mutualistic_2009;@poisot_trophic_2013], not the potential ones.
+Interactions between populations are therefore the relevant scale at which to study ecological networks.
+% DG: I did work a bit the last sentence, but I'm not satisfied with this paragaph that I still find quite redundant.
+Next sentence is also repetitive
 In addition, because different realizations of a metaweb will show interaction turnover, it is important that we now focus our effort on understanding population-level interaction networks, because this seems the only way to understand the different between potential and realized interactions,